Article ID: 223300 - View products that this article applies to.

 Double-click Logging, and then click Enabled.
 In the Logging box, enter the options you want to log.
 The log file, Msi.log, appears in the Temp folder of the system volume.

-For more information about MSI logging, please see Windows Help.
-To do so, search using the phrase "msi logging" and select "Managing options for computers through Group Policy".
+For more information about MSI logging, see Windows Help.
+To do this, search by using the phrase "msi logging," and then select "Managing options for computers through Group Policy."